Mega Millions History

 The increased participation helped to push up jackpots quickly, and a host of big winners were created over the next few years.
-A new record for the highest top prize was set on 30th March 2012 when three players split $656 million.
+A new record for the highest top prize was set on March 30, 2012 when three players split $656 million.

 A number of changes were made to Mega Millions in October 2013 to freshen up the game.
 The format was changed so that players had to select five numbers from a possible 75, plus one Mega Ball from a choice of 15.

 More Mega Millions updates were revealed in 2017, taking place for the first time in the October 31 drawing:

 - Players would now have to pick five main numbers out of 70

 - The Mega Ball would be selected from 1 to 25

 - The starting jackpot would also be increased to $40 million